UK’s First Medical Cannabis Charity to Be Established

 In theory, access to medical cannabis treatment for prospective patients in Britain shouldn’t be a problem, as medical cannabis prescriptions can be given and filled for free through the country’s National Health Service (NHS).

 But, in practice, only a handful of prospective patients have been able to access the drug in this way.
-Many doctors are for cannabis treatment on the NHS as they feel they don’t properly understand the drug, and even when prescriptions are written, the pharmacies that would fill them may not want to shoulder the responsibility of importing cannabis-based medicines.
+Many doctors are hesitant to refer a patient for cannabis treatment on the NHS as they feel they don’t properly understand the drug, and even when prescriptions are written, the pharmacies that would fill them may not want to shoulder the responsibility of importing cannabis-based medicines.

-At present, it’s estimated that there are around 1.4 million British adults for professionally diagnosed medical conditions.
+At present, it’s estimated that there are around 1.4 million British adults using ‘street’ cannabis to self-medicate for professionally diagnosed medical conditions.